 \section{EMA theory with momentum relaxation}

-For the sake of having momentum relaxation and finite conductivity, it is essential to construct holographic models with broken translational symmetry.
-In the context of AdS/CFT duality, we consider a simple holographic model in which we can study momentum relaxation \cite{Andrade:2013gsa}.
-In this model, the Einstein-Maxwell action in the $(d+1)$-dimensional spacetime is supplemented by $d-1$ massless scalar fields that break the translational invariance of the boundary theory.
-This theory is known as EMA theory in Horndeski theories of modified gravity \cite{Horndeski:1974wa,Kobayashi:2011nu}.
-The scalar axion fields enter the bulk action only through the kinetic term $\prt_{\mu}\psi_{I} $ and the sources are linear in the boundary, i.e. $\psi^{(0)}_{I} \propto \beta_{I i} x^i$, where $\beta$ represents the strength of momentum relaxation.
+In order to have momentum relaxation and finite conductivity, it is essential to construct holographic models with broken translational symmetry.
+Thus, we consider a model in which the Einstein-Maxwell action in the $(d+1)$-dimensional spacetime is supplemented by $d-1$ massless scalar fields that break the translational invariance of the boundary theory in the context of the AdS/CFT duality \cite{Andrade:2013gsa}.
+This theory is known as the EMA theory in Horndeski theories of modified gravity \cite{Horndeski:1974wa,Kobayashi:2011nu}.
+The scalar axion fields enter the bulk action only through the kinetic term $\prt_{\mu}\psi_{I} $ and the sources are linear in the boundary, i.e. $\psi^{(0)}_{I} \propto \beta_{I i} x^i$, where $\beta$ represents the strength of the momentum relaxation.